StarkTMA/Anvil/docs/guide/config.md

 }
 ```

-## Note
+## Notes
-> The `anvilconfig.json` file is automatically generated when you run the `anvil create` command.
-You can modify the `anvilconfig.json` file at any time, but be aware that some changes might have unexpected results.
+- The `anvilconfig.json` file is automatically generated when you run the `anvil create` command.
+You can modify the file at any time, but be cautious—some changes might have unexpected results.
-> Missing keys in the `anvilconfig.json` file will be handled by Anvil when you run the main script.
+- Missing keys in the `anvilconfig.json` file will be automatically handled by Anvil during runtime.
-> Additional information can be added to the `anvilconfig.json` file through the Anvil API at runtime.
-This is useful for storing information that is not used in the generation of the project.
+- You can add additional information to the `anvilconfig.json` file through the Anvil API.
+This is particularly useful for storing metadata not required during the project generation.